CSO: Dr. Doron Levin

 Doron Levin, PhD, CSO

-Dr. Levin holds his PhD from the Weizmann Institute of Science (Rehovot, Israel).
-He has a vast expertise in type I IFN signaling and regulation, as well as in molecular biology, biochemistry, biophysics, cell biology and cell signaling.
-Worked as a project leader and a scientist at Compugen, where was responsible for the development of in vitro and cell-based assays, as well as being a core team member in leading projects and managing several CROs.
+Dr. Levin holds a PhD from the Weizmann Institute of Science, Rehovot, Israel.
+He has vast expertise in type I IFN signaling and regulation, as well as in molecular biology, biochemistry, biophysics, cell biology and cell signaling.
+Doron worked as a project leader and a scientist at Compugen, where he was responsible for the development of in vitro and cell-based assays, as well as being a core team member in leading projects and managing several CROs.

 Prof. Roger Greenberg, PhD, Co-inventor and advisor